Funding and Industrial Partners

 Alkali-Oxide in Secondary Metallurgy

-New trends in steelmaking imply new questions for steel producers and their customers: Based on the current challenges of climate change and digitalization, the Christian Doppler Laboratory focuses on research related to the presence of non-metallic inclusions in different steelmaking processes, their formation, modification and their impact on final material properties.
+Current challenges related to climate change and digitalization lead to new trends in steelmaking and imply new questions for steel producers and their customers.
+With changing input materials and process steps, controlling and optimizing inclusion metallurgy is essential to ensure satisfactory product quality.
+The Christian Doppler Laboratory focuses on research concerning the presence of non-metallic inclusions in different steelmaking processes, their formation, modification, and their impact on final material properties.

 « Steel is a “composite” material nonmetallic inclusions being inevitably present. »